michael105/michael105.github.io/index.md

 The results are overall surprising.

-- Firstly, my algorithm is in most cases about 50% faster than, e.g., gnu glibc sort.
+- Firstly, my algorithm is in most cases about 50% faster than, e.g., gnu glibc sort(quicksort), but also faster than other approaches.
 - Although my algorithm utilizes a conquer and divide approach; for datasets below, say, 10MB, parallelization doesn't give much of an advantage.
 The syncronization overhead is to expensive;
 and I tried different techniques, also spinlocks / combined with XCHANGE (or so, it has been ten years ago).